chiefeh/chiefeh.github.io/docs/index.md

 in future when I forget things and for the benefit of others who are in a similar position.
 I've chosen MkDocs as the way to convert Markdown files into nice to look at websites with search.
-See the about section to see how I built this (and is acting as my first learning project!)
+See the about section to see how I built this (and is acting as my first project to learn about this new world!)

 First up is Infrastructure as code (IaC).
 This will depend on Terraform, Ansible, containers and Continuous Integration/Continuous Delivery (CI/CD) to build the